outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - injecting stupidity/extremes
           - he thought it would act like a talisman to protect him from rape or unwanted pregnancy
           - he was told by a foreign holy man (has association with 'wise foreigner' stereotype) that it would protect him from fertility like a 'cosmic condom' (repetition, catchy)
-        - removing a point/agency (had the clingiest underwear/reproductive organs known to mankind)
+        - removing a point/agency (its not an intent, he just had the clingiest underwear/reproductive organs known to mankind)
         - fitting with existing systems without obvious contradictions
           - 'using existing phrases in a new way with minimal distortions' is surprising bc its unlikely to find a new distortion of an existing component that someone hasnt tried, so the simpler the better for this type